 Perhaps the most alarming reported effects due to synthetic marijuana abuse have had to do with the detrimental psychological effects that have occurred and the increase in synthetic marijuana-related deaths among younger people in recent years.

 However, these detriments, as well as others, can be avoided.
 By helping a youth get treatment to end his or her abuse of synthetic marijuana, the grave costs of this drug can be mitigated altogether.

 Program Philosophy and Benefits

 At Desert Hills, our philosophy is based on the approach that treatment should be centered on patients and their families.
-We train, facility-wide, on the Nurtured Heart Approach in order to provide our patients and their families with inner wealth and opportunities to grow.
+We work to provide our patients and their families with inner wealth and opportunities to grow.
 We are dedicated to using evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
 It is our mission to provide high-quality, comprehensive behavioral and mental healthcare services to children, adolescents, and their families by offering a full array of therapeutic interventions across a vast spectrum of care.